bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Script inside example1.html - adding paragraphs." />
 </p>

-I&apos;m going to come over here and just open the example 1 script here and you&apos;ll notice that after a certain amount of time, the script starts adding paragraphs to this web page.
+<p>I&apos;m going to come over here and just open the example 1 script here and
+you&apos;ll notice that after a certain amount of time, the script starts adding paragraphs to this web page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 410/411. test, example inspect adding paragraph (245) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">